 Capital Reef’s eastern entrance is about 40 minutes from Hanksville.
 If you’re looking to get to the Temple of the Sun and the sweet rock formations, you want to be on the eastern side.

 Capital Reef is the 22nd most visited National Park, which surprised me as I expected it to have fewer visitors.

 Moab, Arches, and Canyonlands

-Much further away when comparing it to Capital Reef, the Moab area is a 90-minute drive from Hanksville.
+Much further away, when comparing it to Capital Reef, is the Moab area.
+It’s a 90-minute drive from Hanksville and Moonscape Overlook.
 The drive is pretty easy but remote.

 Here, you should probably spend three days.
 A single day for Arches National Park, Canyonlands National Park, and then the surrounding Moab area.

 This is a stunning slot canyon southeast of Hanksville by about 25 minutes.
 I haven’t been, but it looks fantastic, and the photo and exploration possibilities seem endless.

 There are a lot of slot canyons surrounding Hanksville and Moonscape Overlook.
 Simply type in “slot canyons” into Google, and you’ll see them pop up!